sfigg/commercialization-public/design/device-experiences/OEM-UEFI.md

 - A graphical protocol—either GOP or UGA.
 - Either 1024x768 display resolution with 32-bit pixel color or 800x600 display resolution with 24-bit pixel color.
 - If the firmware does not support any of these graphics modes, Windows still functions, but all boot display reverts to text mode and English.
-Windows 8.1, Windows Server 2012 R2, Windows 7, Windows Server 2008 R2, and Windows Server 2008 require GOP to display a high-resolution, animated image during boot.
+Windows requires GOP to display a high-resolution, animated image during boot.
 If GOP is not available, Windows uses the video graphics array (VGA) standard to display a lower resolution image and a simple progress indicator.
 For an optimal boot experience with these versions of Windows, sealed platforms without expansion card slots can safely boot with graphics mode enabled and eliminate transitions to text mode.
 - Whenever the firmware boot manager hands off execution to a Windows EFI application, platform firmware and the firmware boot manager must not use the frame buffer for any purpose.
 - When upgrading Windows, Windows preserves the existing boot order.
 When you perform a clean install of Windows, Windows updates the boot order so that it's the first boot entry in the list.
 - To ensure proper operation, Windows requires EFI firmware to comply with its indicated specification version.
 EFI firmware must fully implement the appropriate version of the EFI System Table, EFI Boot Services, and EFI Runtime Services.
 Other specific required protocols and specifications include the following: